Strawberry Pesticides--the TOXIC Truth

 You think you are helping your family eat healthier by having them eat fresh fruits, but not so fast.
 You serve them strawberries since berries are one of the fruits that are lower in carbs, and you add some strawberries to a morning smoothie, or you make this Berry Chia Pudding, these Gluten-free Strawberry Scones, these Strawberry Popsicles or this Sugar-free Strawberry Lemonade.

 But instead of giving your family health producing foods, you could be literally killing them with toxins.

-Strawberries on Pesticides
+What Strawberries Are on Pesticides Exactly?

 What's On My Food is a fascinating site showing details of pesticides found on both organic and conventional produce, the type of toxicity associated with each pesticide, and what other foods commonly have that pesticides on them.
 I warn you, however, reading what is on that site will cause you to never want to eat conventional produce again.